 When it comes to control of the global drug market, the CIA's Directorate of Intelligence (DI) has been a central component.
-In 2004 the name was changed to the National Clandestine Service (NCS) but looking behind appearances, it is the directorate's Deputy Director of Operations which seems to have been in charge of covering up drug operations.376 Tracing the agency back to its origins, we find the Office of Policy Coordination (OPC), which was incorporated into the Office of Special Operations (OSO) in 1952.377 This shady operations unit was established in 1948 without Congressional authorization.
-Beginning with the Korean war, its budgets and personnel increased rapidly, and key players in this scheme was Frank Wisner,378 William Colby,379
+In 2004 the name was changed to the National Clandestine Service (NCS) but looking behind appearances, it is the directorate's Deputy Director of Operations which seems to have been in charge of drug operations.367 Tracing the agency back to its origins, up comes the Office of Policy Coordination (OPC), which was incorporated into the Office of Special Operations (OSO) in 1952.368 This shady operations unit was established in 1948 without Congressional authorization.
+Beginning with the Korean war, its budgets and personnel increased rapidly, and key players in this scheme was Frank Wisner,369 William Colby,370 James Jesus Angleton,371 Allen Dulles,372 William Donovan,373 General Richard Stilwell (the American commander in Asia), and Col. Paul Helliwell.